Understanding Isometrics for Domestic Water Installation in a Floor-to-Ceiling House

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-One thing that I find especially fun in these drawings are the isometrics.
+One thing that I find especially fun in these drawings is the isometrics.
 The isometrics generally show the building axonometrically.
 So, what's going on here?
-Here is the domestic water isometric.
+This is the domestic water isometric.

-This house is a floor-to-ceiling house.
-And the owner decided that what he wanted to do was not to have the water lines buried under the concrete.
-But rather to enter over the ceilings and then go down.
+This house is a floor-to-ceiling house, and the Owner decided that he did not want the water lines buried under the concrete, but rather to have them enter over the ceilings and then drop down.

-So, for example, here is my sink, so I have a note of DW right here for the sink.
-Here is my sink.
-So essentially I have the kitchen running in this area.
+For example, here is the sink, so I have a note labeled DW right here for the sink.
+Here is the sink again.
+Essentially, I have the kitchen running in this area.

 Here is the water heater.
-The water heater here is located just to the left.
-Here is the water heater and there is the water heater.
+The water heater is located just to the left.
+Here is the water heater—and there it is again.

 Learn Blueprint Reading